objectgyan/ms-gpio/README.md

 Writes the value of a pin.
 * pinNo : Reference to the GPIO pin
 * value : A boolean value of **true** for high voltage (ON) & **false** for low voltage (OFF) must be passed
-* error : Prior to the read operation, setup operation must be performed.
+* error : Prior to the write operation, setup operation must be performed.
 Else error is thrown from the method

 ## Examples
 ### Setup and read the value of a pin